 This involves using metrics and analytics, like Google Analytics.
 Figure out what works and what doesn’t on your website.
 Then comes the next part.

 After you’ve figured out what needs repairing, make efforts to better tailor your website to your customer’s needs.
 Maybe you were targeting the wrong set of people because you didn’t know your audience as well as you thought you did.
 It’s like a nice house being placed in a really bad neighborhood.
 It will have to be priced accordingly and it will be harder to sell because the audience will either not match the house or the location.

 Fix your house according to what your potential customers like and want and you’ll have no problem converting them.

-The thing to remember is don’t make it hard to make the sale.
-If you are trying to sell anything, be it a house or a product on a website, it is critical to make the customer journey as easy and pleasant as possible.
-The key for doing this online is making your customer experience on your website as smooth as possible.
-Make it easy for them to progress down the funnel or they’ll go elsewhere.
+Don’t make it hard to make the sale.
+If you are trying to sell anything, be it a house or a product on a website, make the customer journey as easy and smooth as possible.
+To do this online, make your customer experience on your website as friction-free as possible.
+Make it easy or they’ll go elsewhere.

 - What do you think of this metaphor?